Is Faddom safe and secure to install in my environment?

 - The firewall allows SNMP traffic between our server and the network devices

-- The Faddom server IP is allowed to make SNMP queries in the whitelist in the network device configuration (not all devices have this requirement)
+- The Faddom server IP is allowed to make SNMP queries in the whitelist/ACL on the network devices (not all devices have this requirement)

-You can use the search functionality to gather this information and export to Excel
+You can use the search functionality to gather this information and export it to Excel

 Go to Settings -> Discovery Scope and add the subnet there.